 The Office of the Registrar website provides information for all JHU students on general topics such as the academic calendar, registration procedures, and how to add or drop a course.

-All full-time, resident, degree-seeking graduate students are required to maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
+All full-time, resident, degree-seeking graduate students in Homewood-based programs are required to maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
 These students are eligible for and are expected to enroll in the Student Accident and Sickness Plan administered by Aetna Student Health.